-The Government’s Wheatbelt Highway Safety Review of 2015 identified Toodyay Road as the travel route with the highest crash density in the Wheatbelt region.
+The upgrade was a result of the Government’s Wheatbelt Highway Safety Review in 2015, which identified Toodyay Road as the travel route with the highest crash density in the Wheatbelt region.

 - Passing lanes and heavy vehicle climbing lanes near Jingaling Brook Road, Sandplain Road and Salt Valley Road intersections

 - A realignment and new structure at Jimperding Brook

 - Passing lanes and Intersection improvements at Fernie Road